maintaina/containers/README.md

 This repository maintains several container images useful to deploy *developer versions* of Horde Framework or Horde Groupware.
 These image builds are based on the openSUSE distribution's official container images.

-Currently, the base image is openSUSE LEAP 15.3.
-Beta images with Tumbleweed and PHP 8 are built separately.
+Currently, the base image is openSUSE LEAP 15.3 for the normal flavour and Beta images with Tumbleweed and PHP 8 are built separately.

 ## base